jenslys/autovod/README.md

 1. Enable the [YouTube Data API (APIs & Auth -> Libary)](https://console.cloud.google.com/apis/library/youtube.googleapis.com)
 1. Go to the [Consent Screen](https://console.cloud.google.com/apis/credentials/consent) section, setup an external application, fill in your information, enable the **".../auth/youtube.upload"** scope.
 Then save.
 1. Go to the [Credentials](https://console.cloud.google.com/apis/api/youtube.googleapis.com/credentials) section, click "Create credentials" and select "OAuth client ID", select Application Type 'Web Application'.
 Add a 'Authorised redirect URI' of `http://localhost:8080/oauth2callback`
-1. once created click the download (JSON) button in the list and saving it as `client_secrets.json`
+1. Once created click the download (JSON) button in the list and saving it as `client_secrets.json`
 1. Run `youtubeuploader -headlessAuth -filename sample.mp4`
 1. Copy-and-paste the URL displayed and open that in your browser.
 1. Copy the resulting authorization code and paste it into the `youtubeuploader` prompt: _"Enter authorization code here:"_